U.S. saw 26 mass shootings in first 5 days of July alone, Gun Violence Archive says

 The archive collects data on gun violence in the United States, and classifies a mass shooting as an incident where four or more people, not including the shooter, are injured or killed.

-The shootings seen so far this month included a drive-by shooting in Washington, D.C. on July 5 that injured nine, and an incident in Shreveport, Louisiana that left four dead and seven injured on the Fourth of July, according to the archive.
-Much of the violence took place over the holiday weekend, including a July 2 shooting at a house party in Baltimore, Maryland that injured 28 and killed 2.
+The shootings seen so far this month included a drive-by shooting in Washington, D.C., on July 5 that injured nine, and an incident in Shreveport, Louisiana, that left four dead and seven injured on the Fourth of July, according to the archive.
+Much of the violence took place over the holiday weekend, including a July 2 shooting at a block party in Baltimore, Maryland, that injured 28 and killed 2.

 In 2023, there have been over 9,700 gun violence-related deaths and 19,180 injuries in the U.S., according to the archive.
 There were 360 mass shootings, 27 mass murders and 845 unintentional shootings.
 At least 143 children have been killed by guns, and another 353 have been injured.
 The archive says 780 teenagers were killed, and another 2,122 were injured.